 SCNZ, in partnership with Sports Chaplaincy Australia, is providing Rugby League World Cup chaplaincy in Australia, NZ as well as PNG.
 Over 20 chaplains will be serving.

-England, the United States, and Samoa have dedicated team chaplains.
+England, the USA, and Samoa have their own team chaplains.
 In addition all match venues have chaplains serving the teams and officials.
-There are seven chaplains in NZ, two chaplains in PNG, as well as fourteen in Australia.
+There are seven chaplains in NZ, covering the matches in Auckland, Hamilton, Wellington and Christchurch.
+There are also two chaplains in PNG, and fourteen in Australia.
 SCNZ board member Andrew Kerr is organising chaplaincy in NZ and Arthur Tane is looking after PNG.
 Forty one chaplains were recently trained in PNG, with two of them serving at the World Cup.

 World Cup chaplaincy organiser, former Penrith Panthers chaplain Steve Stubbings says, “It’s a thrill for local churches to make a contribution to a major event like the World Cup.”